jtopnani/Airlines-Dashboard/README.md

  2.4)  0.31 % people who travelled belong to age group 75-100.

          thus, maximum number of people who travelled belong to age group 25-50.

+### Customer Type

+3.1) 18.31 % customers have customer type 'First time'.

+3.2) 81.69 % customers have customer type 'returning'.

+       thus, more customers have customer type 'returning'.

+### Type of travel

+4.1) 69.06 % customers have travel type 'Business'.

+4.2) 30.94 % customers have travel type 'Personal'.

+        thus, more customers have travel type 'Business'.